thecurryspice/thecurryspice.github.io/_posts/blog/2024-10-12-micron-imagination-hiaccel.md

 [HiAccel Lab](https://www.sfu.ca/~zhenman/group.html) works on a breadth of topics related to computer engineering - HPC accelerators, novel architectures, and compiler support for the same.
 I am glad to be working with brilliant, clever colleagues who share my interests and frustrations.

-Four years ago, I had stopped updating this space.
+Three years ago, I had stopped updating this space.
 So what happened now?
 Did a horse kick my head?
 Why am I starting to write this blog again?
 Nobody reads it anyway.
 I don't know.
 But maybe humans scream the loudest when nobody is listening.